 - Made available at no cost to the employee.

 - Made available to the employee at a reasonable time and place.

-- Performed by or under the supervision of a licensed physician or by or under the supervision of another licensed healthcare professional.
+- Performed by or under the supervision of a licensed physician or under the supervision of another licensed healthcare professional.

 - Provided according to the recommendations of the U.S. Public Health Service.

 All laboratory tests are conducted by an accredited laboratory at no cost to the employee.
-Hepatitis B vaccination is made available by contacting the Safety Office and scheduling with the Mary Washington College Heath Center.
+Hepatitis B vaccination is made available by contacting the Safety Office and scheduling with the UMW Student Health Center: